zendframework/zf2-documentation/docs/languages/en/modules/zend.http.request.rst

 **Request::fromString**
    ``Request::fromString(string $string)``

-   A factory that produces a Request object from a well-formed HTTP Request string
+   A factory that produces a Request object from a well-formed HTTP Request string.

    Returns ``Zend\Http\Request``